keranyang-17/PRIME_opto/README.md

 # PRIME

-The repository contains the data and code for a manuscript currently under review by _Nature Neuroscience_.
+The repository contains the data and code for _Laser-engineered PRIME fiber for panoramic reconfigurable control of neural activity_ by _Nature Neuroscience_.